kai687/sphinxawesome-theme/docs/how-to/install.md

    npm install --global yarn
    ```

-   The Awesome Theme uses yarn (classic) and the versions of the npm packages
+   If you want to use the same versions of JavaScript packages as in the Awesome Theme
-   are _pinned_ in the `yarn.lock` file.
+   repository, use the Yarn package manager.

-1. Change the directory to `theme-src/`:
+1. Go to the `theme-src/` directory:

    ```{code-block} shell
    ---